 D'Arcy, G. (2014), ‘Essentially, another man’s woman’: Information and Gender in the Novel and Adaptations of John le Carré’s Tinker Tailor Soldier Spy.
 Adaptation, vol 7, no. 3, pp. 275-290.
 DOI: 10.1093/adaptation/apu029.

 Crews, S. (2014) 'If you cannot say it, point to it’: Part of the ‘Practice Makes Perfect’ Arts and Humanities in Higher Education Sage Journals.

-Ian Wiblin (with Anthea Kennedy).
-2018.
-Four Parts of a Folding Screen.
+Wiblin I. (with A. Kennedy) (2018) Four Parts of a Folding Screen.

 Constantas, M. & Cowan, P. (2014) The Sleeping-Mat Ballad.

 Crews, S (2014) Ursula: Fear of the Estuary.